fedang/fedang.net/content/posts/setting-up-ly.md

 ## Fixing the xinitrc

 At this point, `ly` is being displayed in the second tty.
-The input works correctly and I can log into a shell session.
+The input also worked and I could log into a shell session.

 But the same can't be said for the xinitrc environment.
-Despite having made the `.xinitrc` an executable shell script, I am instantly logged out every time I try it.
+Despite having made the `.xinitrc` an executable shell script, I was instantly logged out every time I tried it.

 After some debugging, I discovered that the root of the problem was my home layout.
 To adopt the XDG specification, I had moved the xinitrc and most of my configuration files to the `.config`